-This extensive basement remodel included relocation of the laundry room to make way for a new bathroom, along with opening up a stairwell that includes a waterfall-edge island and storage an electric bicycle.
+This extensive basement remodel included relocation of the laundry room to make way for a new bathroom, along with opening up a stairwell, building a waterfall-edge island, and creating storage for an electric bicycle.

 This 1915 bungalow underwent a basement remodel and addition, updates to the main floor bathroom, and an extension to the back of the house to accommodate a new bedroom.